Professor of Communication

 FAX: (620) 341-6031

-Dr. Heidi Hamilton is an Associate Professor in the Department of Communication and Theatre.
+Dr. Heidi Hamilton is a Professor in the Department of Communication and Theatre.
 She joined Emporia State University in 2004.
 Dr. Hamilton received a M.A. degree from the University of North Carolina, and completed her Ph.D. at the University of Iowa.

-In the department, she teaches courses in rhetoric and persuasion including: Theories of Persuasion, Social Movements, Consumerism & Advertising, and Communication and Gender.
+In the department, she teaches courses in rhetoric and persuasion including, Theories of Persuasion, Social Movements, Communication and Gender, and Consumerism & Culture: Critical Analysis of Advertising.
 She also serves as the director for the Public Speaking course.

 Her scholarship focuses on both foreign policy rhetoric and gendered rhetoric.
 Most recently, that interest has taken two paths.
-First, she has been looking at social protests of military actions, particularly the Iraq war.
-She has a chapter on the anti-war protester Cindy Sheehan appearing in the forthcoming book: Monster, Mate, Mommy: Media Depictions of Women as Brides, Wives and Mothers.
+First, she has been looking at social protests of military actions, Including WW1 and the Iraq war.
+She has a chapter on the anti-war protester Cindy Sheehan appearing in the book: Media Depictions of Women as Brides, Wives and Mothers.
 Other publications occur in the competitive proceedings of the Alta Conference and in the journal Controversia: An International Journal for Debate and Democratic Renewal.
-The second area is women in politics, and projects there have been on media coverage of women in combat and a co-authored chapter on Madeleine Albright and Condoleezza Rice as the first female secretaries of state in the book Gender and Political Communication in America.
+The second area is gendered political discourse, and projects there have been on gendered foreign policy discourse and women in politics.
+A co-authored chapter on Madeleine Albright and Condoleezza Rice as the first female secretaries of state appears in the book Gender and Political Communication in America.
+A recent article on President Trump’s foreign policy discourse, including his tweets, and hegemonic masculinity is forthcoming.
 Her work on celebrity and political activism has appeared in the American Communication Journal.